Dick Mann: 1960s

-In 1966, Dick designed and fabricated a large diameter backbone Chromoly frame for his BSA A65.
+In 1966, Mann designed and fabricated a large diameter backbone Chromoly frame for his BSA A65.
 Elements of its geometry became the hallmark of several of his designs.

-In 1967, he was retained by John Taylor of Yankee Motor Corp. and incorporated the same design elements into the Yankee 500Z.
+In 1967, Mann was retained by John Taylor of Yankee Motor Corp. and incorporated the same design elements into the Yankee 500Z.
 In 1969 while with Yankee, he designed and worked with Frank Conner of OSSA/West to build the highly successful OSSA/DMR flat tracker.
 After winning several National races, the DMR was put into a short run of production by Yankee with 150 units being produced in 1970-71.

-He was also influential on styling.
+Mann was also influential on styling.
 Design elements of an earlier BSA of Dick's appeared on the Ossa Wildfire SS tank in 1967, the DMR tank, and the tank and seat that graced the first 500Z prototypes in 1968.
 That prototype had influence on later designs such as Craig Vetter's Triumph X75 Hurricane.

 1970s

-In 1975 Mann started designing frames for the Yamaha XT 500.
-In all he sold some 200 frames for this engine in four marques, the final frames being completed in 1982.
+In 1975, Mann started designing frames for the Yamaha XT 500.
+In all, he sold some 200 frames for this engine in four marques, the final frames being completed in 1982.
 He also designed variations for the Honda XL/XR500 and the Suzuki DR/SP370.
 All the production frames were constructed by Terry Knight based on each of Mann's home built and extensively tested prototypes.

 Personal life

-He owned a business specializing in restoring and selling vintage race motorcycles.
+Mann owned a business specializing in restoring and selling vintage race motorcycles.
 He also actively participated in American Historic Racing Motorcycle Association (AHRMA) Vintage Moto-Cross racing.
 His wife's name is Kay.